Flashggordon/Flashggordon/README.md

 HI THERE IM GEORGE
 - 👀 I’m interested in ...Personal projects, Cycling, Puzzles, Fighting Crime
-- 🌱 I have officially been accepted to the School of Code!!!
+- 🌱 I have officially been accepted to The School Of Code!!!
 - 💞️ I’m looking to collaborate on ...Open source projects, Creating anything in a team!!
 - 📫 How to reach me ... ..georgegordon5@gmail.com
 -.